oracle-quickstart/oci-quickstart/scripts/README.md

 - Run `unset <var-name>` to remove either override.

 - Command may be run twice with no effect.
-If resources exist, they are unchanged and a 409 error returned which can be ignored.
+If the policy exists it is deleted and recreated under the same name.
+A `409 ResourceExists` error returned which can be ignored.

 - Note, the command may be run locally if desired, provided the `oci` CLI is installed and configured.